apnadkarni/blt/man/combomenu.rst

      Specifies the name of a scrollbar widget to use as the horizontal scrollbar for this menu.
 The scrollbar widget must be a child of the combomenu and doesn't have to exist yet.
-It at an idle point later, the combomenu will attach the scrollbar to widget, effectively packing the scrollbar into the menu.
+At an idle point later, the combomenu will attach the scrollbar to widget, effectively packing the scrollbar into the menu.

   **-xscrollcommand** *string*